CCSMB/Standards/Standards/CCSMB-5.md

 - client must be able to deal with crosstalk by allowing the user to select a station if there are multiple stations on a single channel
 - client must reject a packet with an invalid `protocol` field
 - server must time the packets appropriately in a way that the client is just able to play back the buffer
-- server must wait exactly as long as the piece of audio being sent when timing the packets, if this doesn't happen the audio might skip or stutter on the client
+- server must wait exactly as long as the piece of audio being sent when timing the packets, if this doesn't happen the audio might skip or stutter on the client.
+The recommended amount for a single packet is about 2.5 seconds

 ## Discovery
 A discovery packet is sent over channel 759 and must contain the following fields in a table: